ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

   * Interface introspection
   * Documentation

-Note:
+Note: Our next API is QAPI.
 QAPI is a system for defining QEMU external interfaces.
 It uses a JSON-like language for defining data structures and interfaces (like QMP commands).
-It provides a visitor API for implementing data input, output and conversion, and generates visitor code, code for serialization, and for dispatching QMP commands.
+It provides a visitor API for implementing data input, output and conversion.
+Using the QAPI schema as input, we generated code for things
+like: C type declarations, serialization, visitor functions for each data type on the schema, QMP command dispatching, runtime introspection of the QAPI schema, and documentation files.

 ## QAPI usage